0

 Siteko is a Webnames partner, so a domain can be registered through the Siteko interface, but the legal transfer of domain rights is carried out according to the registrar’s and domain zone’s rules.

 According to the Webnames instructions, the new administrator must register at Webnames.ru and verify their details .
-The current administrator provides a written statement transferring the domain administration rights to the new administrator.
+The current administrator provides a statement transferring domain rights to the new administrator — this is how the domain is reissued with the registrar.

 • the new administrator registers and verifies their details ;

-• the current administrator prepares a statement using the Webnames form;
+• the current administrator prepares a rights transfer statement using the Webnames form;

 • the original or electronic version of the statement is submitted using a method allowed by the submission rules.